 - Players cannot play down unless you meet the AAU birthdate requirement.
 Players can play up only two levels from their grade.
 (5th grade player can play 7th grade)

-- All team roster changes can come from this five player roster to anticipate any injury or player conflict to make sure event participation is not in jeopardy
+- All team roster changes can come from the (5) player roster to anticipate any injury or player conflict to make sure event participation is not in jeopardy

 E. AGE RELATED ISSUES: